confluentinc/kafka-metrics-extractor/README.md

 ### 🔐 Credential Setup
 MSK: You can authenticate using long-term credentials or temporary session credentials (via AWS STS).
+The script will extract the all clusters usage according to provided account and region
 ```bash
 export AWS_ACCESS_KEY_ID=your_key
 export AWS_SECRET_ACCESS_KEY=your_secret